Thomas Nelson Conrad

-Early life
+Early life and education

-Thomas Nelson Conrad was born to Nelson Conrad and Lavenia M. Thomas at Fairfax Court House, Virginia.
-He received his bachelor's degree from Dickinson College in 1857.
+Conrad was born on August 1, 1837, to Nelson Conrad and Lavenia M. Thomas, at Fairfax Court House, Virginia.
+He attended Dickinson College in Carlisle, Pennsylvania, where he received his bachelor's degree in 1857.

 Civil War

-At the outbreak of the Civil War, Conrad taught at the Georgetown Institute in Washington, D.C., who also bestowed a master's degree on him in 1860.
+At the outbreak of the American Civil War, Conrad taught at the Georgetown Institute in Washington, D.C., which also bestowed a master's degree on him in 1860.
 While there, he openly expressed his sympathy for the Confederacy, and a few days after the June 1861 commencement, he was arrested and placed in the Old Capitol Prison.

 Conrad was given a letter of recommendation from General Stuart to President Jefferson Davis to spy for the Confederate Secret Service.
 He met Davis, who endorsed the letter and referred him to other members of the Confederate government.
 Conrad received gold from Judah Benjamin and his “name placed on the rolls of the secret service bureau”.
 He then saw Secretary of War Seddon for “papers and outfit”.
 Davis invited Conrad to his executive mansion to hear his plans.